 - Close the letter.

-Start writing.
-Now that you know how to structure your note, here are more examples of great ways to start off a thank you note.
 Remember to write notes after you receive a nice gift, attend a dinner party or interview, or someone helps you in any way.

-Helpful Hints (from Rosalie Maggio, author of “How to Say It”)
+FAQs & Helpful Hints (from Rosalie Maggio, author of “How to Say It”)

 - Early gifts?
 When gifts arrive early for an event, do not write thank-you notes until after the special day.
+You may write acknowledgment cards if you wish.

 - Mention the money?
 Some authorities recommend not mentioning the amount of a money gift.
 They suggest instead writing about the other person’s kindness, generosity, or, perhaps, extravagance.
 Other authorities recommend mentioning the exact amount and telling how you plan to spend it.
 Generally, people don’t want to hear that you’re saving it, unless they know you have a special college, travel, or house down-payment fund.
 If the donor has indicated some purpose for the money (”I want you to buy yourself a really good pen that you’ll have all your life”), be obliging.